Quint097/DWIN_Font_Tools/HZK Font Decoder/README.md

 --Or--

 - Place .HZK font file in this folder.
-You can create your own using the DWIN Typeface Cards and the .HZK Font Encoder.
 - double-click on the Decode.bat script.
 - follow the instructions on the console.